 In real pipelines, most incidents aren’t caused by a single “bad query” but by partial success across multiple steps—a MERGE that commits while a follow up INSERT fails, a cleanup that runs after a write aborts, or a retry that duplicates state.

-Multi statement transactions (MSTs) remove this entire class of bugs by giving you one commit boundary for a logically related change.
+Multi statement transactions (MSTs) remove this entire class of bugs by giving you one commit boundary for a logically related change across multiple tables.
 If the unit can’t complete, it doesn’t partially apply—your tables remain consistent, and your on call stays quiet.

-From a failure mode perspective, MSTs make behavior deterministic:
+From a failure mode perspective, MSTs make workload failure behavior deterministic:

 - In batch flows, a BEGIN ATOMIC … END; block either commits once or rolls back everything—no compensating jobs, no best effort cleanups, no “what actually made it?” postmortems.